semaphoreci/semaphore/docs/docs-contributing/STYLE_GUIDE.md

 For example, instead of `Read [this](example.com) to learn more` use `Read the [Jobs page](jobs.example.com) to learn more`

 If the page you want to link doesn't exist yet in the docs, write the link text `[between square brackets]`.
-It will make it easier to idenfity what pages are missing
+It will make it easier to identify what pages are missing

 ## Headers